 By registering for this event you are agreeing to the following:

 24 hour notice is required if you are not able to make it to a live event.
-A $25 processing fee is required for all refunds.
 Recordings are not provided to webinar registrants.

 To test using Zoom.us/test before the event to ensure you are ready for the event.

-Since this is a live interactive event it means that your camera must remain on throughout the event and your interaction during the event is expected.
+Since this is a live interactive event it means that your interaction during the event is expected.

 An evaluation must be completed within one week of the event.
 Continuing Education credit(s) cannot be issued unless you attend the event and the evaluation is submitted.
 (Evaluation is not mandatory for APA hours)